anujtenani/rest-client-chrome-extension/README.md

 # rest-client-chrome-extension

-Chrome extension for the REST client
+Chrome and Firefox extensions for the REST client